dead-claudia/thallium/docs/reporters.md

 ## `"extra"` events after `"exit"`

 If you can't handle them after the exit, you can drop a lock like this, so you can avoid processing to keep out of an invalid state.
-Note that after the `"exit"` event, only two possible events can occur: `"extra"`, since Techtonic has already moved on by then, and `"start"`, which means the tests are being run again, within the same Node process.
+Note that after the `"exit"` event, only two possible events can occur: `"extra"`, since Thallium has already moved on by then, and `"start"`, which means the tests are being run again, within the same Node process.

 ```js
 module.exports = () => {